mariinspiri/Base_Project_Deluxe/README.md

 - [ParaView](https://www.paraview.org/) for visualizing simulation outputs

 ## INSTALLATION & RUNNING
-(The following steps are for Ubuntu)
+(NOTE: The following steps are meant for Ubuntu 24, with an other OS you might have to build the libraries from the source)

 Basic requirements:
 ```bash